Project Structure and Build System

 Subdirectories can also be freely used at the responsibilty of the module developer.
 It is not required that subdirectories represent submodules.

-Target Technologies (Techs)
+Target Technologies (TECHS)

 Hardware modules may be built for simulation or for synthesis for a certain FPGA or ASIC technology.
 These different general targets are referred to as target technologies or - shortened - techs (build argument TECHS).
 Presently, the following techs are defined:

-sim: Simulationsyn: Synthesis for various physical (FPGA) technologies
+• syn: Synthesis for various physical (FPGA) technologies

 In the future, more techs may be added.